BanterBoy/scripts-blog/_posts/functions/Add-ADUsertoLocalGroup.md

 #### Download

-Some information about why this button exists and how you can download the complete repository.
+Please feel free to copy parts of the script or if you would like to download the entire script, simple click the download button.
+You can download the complete repository in a zip file by clicking the Download link in the menu bar on the left hand side of the page.

 <button class="btn" type="submit" onclick="window.open('http://agamar.domain.leigh-services.com:4000/powershell/functions/activeDirectory/ADUserAccountFunctions.ps1')">
     <i class="fa fa-cloud-download-alt">